A faculty development initiative: Certification for teaching online/hybrid courses at MSU

 - Semester of Course Offerings:

-TT&I will provide feedback on the list identifying the faculty members who have completed both the pedagogy and technology tracks and are therefore certified to teach online and hybrid.
-Meanwhile, TT&I will reach out to the faculty on the list who have not participated in the FDP program yet and assist them with program registration.
+ITDS will provide feedback on the list identifying the faculty members who have completed both the pedagogy and technology tracks and are therefore certified to teach online and hybrid.
+Meanwhile, we will reach out to the faculty on the list who have not participated in the FDP program yet and assist them with program registration.